michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 EXECUTE FUNCTION ltss_energy_ote.tr_ltss_oteprices();
 ```

-Notice that both implementations include error handling.
-While this is expensive in PostgreSQL, it is intentionally left in place to ignore any errors raised by this trigger.
-Storing all data in the `ltss` table is prioritized over errors caused by these triggers.
-While errors are suppressed, details are forwarded to the log as warnings.
+Notice error handling.
+By default every error rolls back the transation.
+In our case having complete data in `ltss` table is prioritized.
+When error is suppressed, its details are forwarded to the log as warnings.

 <details>
 <summary>For users of the Czech Energy Spot Prices custom integration</summary>